 - Walk around.
 Pick shoes that are very comfortable, and easy to balance in if you hit some turbulence.

 - Stretch.
 Choose clothes that move with you.

 Trick Out Your Tablet

-So maybe you load up one fiction book—one that you know you are going to like—and then one non-fiction, utilitarian book focusing on a subject in which you have a long time, serious interest (business or hobby titles, an oral recording history of the Beatles, that kind of thing).
+So as you’re preparing for a long flight, maybe you load up one fiction book—one that you know you are going to like—and then one non-fiction, utilitarian book focusing on a subject in which you have a long-time, serious interest (business or hobby titles, an oral recording history of the Beatles, that kind of thing).
 And don’t forget an hour or two of your favorite tunes.

 Prep for a Holiday

 As I suggest above, a long-haul flight in first class is like a vacation day.
 I am not kidding.
-And unless you indulge in in-flight Internet access, it might be the only true day off you get all year.
-Even if you don’t end up in the front of the plane, it is still a full day away from phones, e-mail, driving around, lawn-mowing, etc. So when you are preparing for a long-haul flight, weigh all your options as if you were choosing your only day off all year—and then prepare yourself to take that full day off, complete with favorite clothes, favorite books, and movies, a nap, good snacks, all of it.
+And unless you indulge in in-flight internet access, it might be the only true day off you get all year.
+Even if you don’t end up in the front of the plane, it is still a full day away from phones, email, driving around, lawn-mowing, etc. So as you prepare for a long flight, weigh all your options as if you were choosing your only day off all year—and then prepare yourself to take that full day off, complete with your favorite clothes, favorite books and movies, a nap, good snacks, all of it.

 More from SmarterTravel:

 - The 10 Best Flight Search Sites for Booking Cheap Airfare